-Traditionally Organic apricot Juice is made following these simple three steps:
+Traditionally we make Organic apricot Juice following these simple three steps:

-- soak them in water for few hours.
+- Soaking them in water for few hours.

-- Rub the soaked organic apricot between the palms of hands.
+- Rub the soaked organic apricot between the palms of our hands.

-The modern version of organic apricot Juice is soaking them overnight and then simply blending it in an electric blender.
+The modern version of organic apricot Juice is soaking them overnight and then simply blending them in an electric blender.

 Traditional Practice of drying apricot in Hunza:

-Traditionally, the women of Hunza pick fresh a well ripped apricot from the trees and cut open apricot fruit by hands and dry them on circular frames on the roof of houses in the sun.
+Traditionally, the women of Hunza pick fresh and well-ripped apricot from the trees and cut open apricot fruit by hands and dry them on circular frames on the roof of houses in the sun.

-The apricot kernel is separated and are dried in the sun which is later used for making apricot oil, grounded to make flour and used for several traditional dishes that includes hani’e chamik, Chamuriki, Giyaling and Bairikuch while the hard shell of seed was stored and used in winter for making fire that last longs for hours and keeps the traditional room called “Ha” warm.
+The apricot kernels are separated and are dried in the sun which later are used in making apricot oil, and used in several traditional dishes that include hani’e chamik, Chamuriki, Giyaling, and Bairikuch while the hard shell of seeds is stored and used in winter for making fire that last longs for hours and keeps the traditional room called “Ha” warm.

-- Dried apricot is use as snack in Hunza with dried roasted apricot kernels.
+- We eat the sun-dried apricots as a snack with dried roasted apricot kernels.

-- It is a common practice to soak the apricot overnight and eat with the spoon in the morning.
+- Sometimes we soak the dried apricots overnight and eat them with a spoon in the morning on empty stomach.
 It helps relieve the constipation problem.